UTEP launches Banking Academy

-To help address the shortage of banking professionals in the region and lack of diversity in banking, the University of Texas at El Paso has launched a Banking Academy.
-It is supported by a $1 million contribution from El Paso-based WestStar Bank, along with “significant contributions” from GECU, Bank of America, Texas Bankers Association, Sunflower Bank, International Bank of Commerce and Commerce Bank, Wells Fargo, and JPMorgan Chase & Co., according to a news release.
-The Banking Academy is part of UTEP’s College of Business Administration.
-“Our banks serve a growing Hispanic population with diverse needs.
-Partnering with UTEP to launch the Banking Academy is a win-win – for banks facing a shortage of highly qualified bankers that understand and can meet those needs, and for UTEP students looking for outstanding professional career opportunities,” Rick Francis, WestStar chairman and CEO, said in a statement.
+UTEP President Heather Wilson is joined by bank executives to announce the university’s new Banking Academy on Sept.
+8. The Banking Academy is part of the College of Business Administration and was launched to help address the shortage of banking professionals in the region and lack of diversity in banking.
+It is supported by a $1 million contribution from El Paso-based WestStar Bank, along with ‘significant contributions’ from GECU, Bank of America, Texas Bankers Association, Sunflower Bank, International Bank of Commerce and Commerce Bank, Wells Fargo, and JPMorgan Chase & Co., according to a news release.

 Sign up for our newsletters